SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 Up5kPerf / Igloo2Perf
 ================================================

-Those two SoC (Up5kPerf and Igloo2Perf) are nearly similar and try to get the maximal dhrystone score.
+Those two SoC (Up5kPerf and Igloo2Perf) try to get the maximal dhrystone score.
+Both are very similar, as they only differ in their memory architecture.

 There is some characteristics of the VexRiscv configuration used :